ablanchard/slack-radio/README.md

 #### For spotify connectivity

 To use spotify, you need a premium account.
-You can also use other sources of content.
-You can check out [this repo which explain other configurations](https://github.com/wernight/docker-mopidy)
+You first need [to authenticate spotify with mopidy](https://mopidy.com/ext/spotify/)
  - `SPOTIFY_USERNAME`
  - `SPOTIFY_PASSWORD`
  - `SPOTIFY_CLIENT_ID`
  - `SPOTIFY_CLIENT_SECRET`

+To use other sources of content.
+You can check out [this repo which explain other configurations](https://github.com/wernight/docker-mopidy)

 #### To connect to Slack